TIBCOSoftware/mashling-recipes/recipes/secure-rest-gateway/README.md

 # Mutual SSL HTTP Microgateway
-This is the HTTP based microgateway app with mutual TLS enabled.
+This recipe is a HTTP based microgateway with mutual TLS enabled.

 ## Recipe usage instructions